MeanderingProgrammer/render-markdown.nvim/README.md

         left_margin = 0,
         -- Highlight for the whole line generated from the icon. highlight = 'RenderMarkdownDash',
     },
+    document = {
+        -- Turn on / off document rendering. enabled = true,
+        -- Additional modes to render document.
+        render_modes = false,
+        -- Ability to conceal arbitrary ranges of text based on lua patterns, @see :h lua-patterns.
+        -- Relies entirely on user to set patterns that handle their edge cases. conceal = {
+            -- Matched ranges will be concealed using character level conceal. char_patterns = {},
+            -- Matched ranges will be concealed using line level conceal. line_patterns = {},
+        },
+    },
     -- Useful context to have when evaluating values.
     -- | level | how deeply nested the list is, 1-indexed          |